-Every student also has an Overall, or Combined GPA, which is calculated using all graded college-level courses regardless of where the credit was earned.
-All courses taken at FSU, college-level courses taken at another institution, and college-level courses taken as dual enrollment courses while in high school count in the Overall/Combined GPA.
-Graduate schools, law schools, medical schools, limited access programs, academic honor societies, and GPA for earning degrees of distinction upon graduation all use the Overall/Combined GPA in their decisions.
+Every student also has a Combined Cumulative GPA, which is calculated using all graded college-level courses regardless of where the credit was earned.
+All courses taken at FSU, college-level courses taken at another institution, and college-level courses taken as dual enrollment courses while in high school count in the

+Combined GPA.
+Graduate schools, law schools, medical schools, limited access programs, academic honor societies, and GPA for earning degrees of distinction upon graduation all use the Combined GPA in their decisions.